-10.2.1 Recommended procedure step-by-step
+10.2.1 Physical port connection setup procedure

 - 1. For the present turn off the RDS encoder support in the broadcast automation system. - 2.
-Connect the RDS encoder and configure all basic parameters like PI, default PS, text setup, individual text features enable settings etc. using the Windows control software or terminal application and command line.
+Connect the RDS encoder and configure all basic parameters like PI, default PS, text setup, enable appropriate text services (usually Radiotext 1).
+Use the Windows control software or the internal website or a terminal application.
 Store all setting into EEPROM.
 Exit the Windows control software or the terminal. - 3.
-Find out the baudrate (speed) that is used by the broadcast automation system for communicating with the RDS encoder.
-If this parameter is not clear from the documentation and no baudrate control is provided in the broadcast automation system, configure the RDS encoder for the default value (2400 bps). - 4.
+Find out the baudrate (speed) or network protocol that is used by the broadcast automation system for communicating with the RDS encoder.
+Configure the connection parameters, using Device setup dialogue box or a terminal.
+Follow the instructions in the document 'P132 RDS Encoders Communication Ports and Internet Functions'. - 4.
+Reset the RDS encoder if necessary for the network settings to take effect. - 5.
 Turn on the RDS encoder support in the broadcast automation system.